nemesisdb/nemesisdb/docs/docs/home/tldr.md

 NemesisDB is a JSON in-memory database:

 - Data is stored in memory and is not saved to disk unless commanded
-- Data is stored in sessions: a session groups related data (similar to hashes in Redis)
+- Data is stored in a session
+- A session groups related data (similar to hashes in Redis)
+- You can create as many sessions as required (within memory limitations)

 :::info
 At the moment data cannot be saved to disk, but a future version will have a save command